What does your child learn at school each day? Find information about our curriculum subjects here.

 More information about the curriculum can be found in the Prospectus on the Welcome page.

-The Mathematics Curriculum covers the National Curriculum and is taught using a concrete-pictorial-abstract approach.
-All children are encouraged to physically represent mathematical concepts.
+Mathematics is taught daily.
+Children are taught using a concrete-pictorial-abstract approach and they are encouraged to physically represent mathematical concepts.
 Objects and pictures are used to demonstrate and visualise abstract ideas, alongside numbers and symbols.

 Concrete – children have the opportunity to use concrete objects and manipulatives to help them to understand and explain what they are doing.
 These include everyday objects, counters, cubes, ten frames, numicon and base 10 apparatus.